KenKilty/mm-springboot-petclinic-to-aks-automatic/README.md

 <img src="images/module2-step4-github-folder-created.png" width="40%" alt="Module2-Step4-GithubFolderCreated">

 ### Step 5: Review Generated Artifacts
-A .github folder is created to store modernization artifacts and logs
+A .github folder is created to store modernization artifacts and logs.
+When using App Mod for Java, the `.github/appmod-java` directory typically houses assessment outputs like logs and configuration under `appcat`, with code migration artifacts found in the `code-migration` folder.

 <img src="images/module2-step3-tool-execution.png" width="40%" alt="Module2-Step3-ToolExecution">

 ### Step 6: Review AppCAT Configuration Options
+Scroll down in the GitHub Copilot chat to see the AppCAT tool configuration represented as JSON.

+**What is AppCAT?**
-Scroll down in the GitHub Copilot chat to see the AppCAT tool configuration.
-[AppCAT for Java](https://learn.microsoft.com/en-us/azure/migrate/appcat/java?view=migrate-classic) is Azure Migrate's application and code assessment tool that App Mod for Java uses to perform static code analysis against your Java workload.
-It uses advanced analysis techniques to understand your application's structure and dependencies, identifying replatforming and migration opportunities for Azure.
+[AppCAT for Java](https://learn.microsoft.com/en-us/azure/migrate/appcat/java?view=migrate-classic) is Azure Migrate's application and code assessment tool that analyzes your Java application to identify modernization opportunities for Azure.
+It examines your code structure, dependencies, and configurations to recommend specific improvements for cloud deployment.

-The tool offers various targets including `azure-aks` for AKS deployment, `openjdk17` for Java 17 upgrade, and `cloud-readiness` for Azure optimization.
-Analysis modes include `source-only` for code analysis or `full` for code and dependency analysis.
+**Configuration Options:**
+The tool offers several analysis targets and modes:

+**Analysis Targets:**
+- `azure-aks` - Selects AppCAT rules relavent to moving pre-containerized workloads to AKS
+- `openjdk17` - Identifies Java 17 upgrade opportunities and compatibility issues
+- `cloud-readiness` - General pre-container workload optimization recommendations

+**Analysis Modes:**
+- `source-only` - Analyzes source code without dependency scanning (faster execution)
+- `full` - Comprehensive analysis including both code and dependency scanning

 **What AppCAT Does:**
 - **Discovers technology usage** in your legacy applications
 - **Assesses code for specific Azure targets** (AKS, App Service, Container Apps)
 - **Identifies modifications needed** to replatform to Azure
 - **Provides Azure-specific replatforming rules** and best practices

+The results of the AppCAT scan are passed into Github Copilot Application Modernization for Java which uses the context of the findings to suggest opportunities for modernization in preparation for containerizing and migrating the workload to Azure.

 <img src="images/module2-step5-appcat-configuration.png" width="40%" alt="Module2-Step5-AppCATConfiguration">